e271828e/Flight.jl/prototypes/kernel/NOTES.md

   recorded.
 The drop is loud — one `ReplayDiscardedStaging` on the device's own cell, naming the faces it cost, accounted in the run's totals or presented by the run's-end sweep, exactly one of the two.
+- **Live staging into the harness is discarded on its own cell.** The same property through the other writer, reached synchronously: a `needs_calling_task` device runs its loop body inline on the calling task while the run body is spawned (§11.1), so its `stage!(sim, …)` — the harness register's surface, not the device's claim — lands mid-replay, frame after frame.
+The trajectory is still the recording's bit for bit, nothing of it is recorded, and every drop is reported on the *harness* cell with the faces it cost, the device's own account untouched.
 - **A changed parameter replays deterministically, and only that.** Same structure, a different gain: the entry pass admits it (parametric difference is the what-if register, not a structural mismatch), the replay ends